 No, sorry they can’t.
 You are under the care of the Captain and crew.

-In case of emergency, your emergency contact on shore will be advised immediately.
+In case of emergency, your emergency shore contact will be advised immediately.

 Can my family and friends track STS Leeuwin II while I’m at sea?